 Without this love for God the Father and our fellowmen we are only theform of His Church—without the substance.
 What good is our teachingwithout love?
 What good is missionary, temple, or welfare work withoutlove?

-Love is what inspired our Heavenly Father to create our spirits; it is whatled our Savior to the Garden of Gethsemane to make Himself ransom forour sins.
+Love is what inspired our Heavenly Father to create our spirits; it is whatled our Savior to the Garden of Gethsemane to make Himself a ransom forour sins.
 Love is the grand motive of the plan of salvation; it is the sourceof happiness, the ever-renewing spring of healing, the precious fountainof hope.

 As we extend our hands and hearts toward others in Christlike love,something wonderful happens to us.
 Our own spirits become healed, morerefined, and stronger.
 We become happier, more peaceful, and morereceptive to the whisperings of the Holy Spirit.

-With all my heart and soul give thanks to our Heavenly Father for Hislove for us, for the gift of His Son, for the life and example of Jesus theChrist, and for His sinless and selfless sacrifice. rejoice in the fact thatChrist is not dead but risen from the grave!
+With all my heart and soul I give thanks to our Heavenly Father for Hislove for us, for the gift of His Son, for the life and example of Jesus theChrist, and for His sinless and selfless sacrifice.
+I rejoice in the fact thatChrist is not dead but risen from the grave!
 He lives and has returned tothe earth to restore His authority and gospel to man.
 He has given us theperfect example of the kind of men and women we should be.

 On this Easter Sunday, and every day, as we contemplate with reverenceand awe how our Savior embraces us, comforts us, and heals us, let uscommit to become His hands, that others through us may feel His lovingembrace.
 In the name of Jesus Christ, amen.